Partisan gerrymandering serves to predetermine the outcome of our elections, robbing voters of a truly representative government.

 So what’s the amendment?

-The 2026 Redistricting Amendment would amend Sections 1 and 3 of Article IV of the Constitution to change the structure of the General Assembly so that the number of Legislative Districts is based on the population of the state following each decennial census and to change the procedure by which the General Assembly draws Legislative District maps by constituting a Legislative Redistricting Commission that will draw Legislative and Representative District maps using rational, neutral criteria.
+The 2026 Redistricting Amendment would amend Article IV of the Illinois Constitution to change the procedure by which the General Assembly will draw Legislative District maps following the decennial census in 2030 by constituting a Legislative Redistricting Commission that will draw Legislative and Representative District maps using rational, neutral criteria.
 Read the full text of the amendment.